 Bacon Bourbon Barbecue Sauce

-Homemade BBQ Sauce is a cinch to make!
+Homemade BBQ Sauce with bacon and bourbon is a cinch to make!
 If you prefer your sauce on the milder/sweeter side, omit the chili powder, or use only 1/2 teaspoon.
 For a sauce with a kick, add additional chili powder to taste.

 - 1/2 medium yellow onion (about 1 cup), chopped